Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Congress approves a new Farm Bill every five years.
 After a new Farm Bill is released, the Extension Ag Business Management team hosts informational meetings around the state to educate farmers about key changes in the law.

 The 2018 Farm Bill allowed farmers to make annual elections.
-ABM hosts yearly informational sessions to help crop producers understand new decisions regarding the 2018 Farm Bill reauthorization of ARC and PLC programs.
+ABM hosts an annual statewide informational webinar to help crop producers understand annual election decisions regarding the 2018 Farm Bill reauthorization of Agricultural Risk Coverage (ARC) and Price Loss Coverage (PLC) programs.

 Crop programs